-The world is divided among two, the ones who take epidural during child birth and the ones that don’t.
-What is sad is the fact that even with more than 60% of American women opting for epidural to get relief from labor pain, it is something that is misunderstood a lot.
-To begin with, most doctors use ‘epidural’ in a more generic sense.
-It actually encompasses three distinct procedures, including epidurals, spinals and the more recent, the combined spinal-epidural or walking epidural.
-(CSE)
+The mothers of the world are divided into two sections: the ones who take epidural during child birth and the ones who don’t.
+What is sad is the fact that even with more than 60% of American women opting for epidural to get relief from labor pain, it is something that is quite misunderstood.

 Most doctors agree that it is inhuman to let patients suffer from severe labor pain and go untreated unless there is compelling evidence that not restraining pain would lead to improved health outcomes for both the baby and the mother.

 There is no shame in asking for pain relief during labor.
-The doctors are not needle pushers nor are they gaining any benefit from the process.
-It’s the pregnant woman’s right to choose medicated or un-medicated birth of her baby.
-However, before going ahead with either, it is time to clear those perceptions regarding epidural.
+The doctors are not needle pushers, nor are they gaining any benefit from the process.
+It’s the pregnant woman’s right

-Epidural And Spinal Are Same, They Both Hurt
+1. Epidural And Spinal Are Same And They Hurt

-However, how long, the potency of the medication, and what kind is to be given, all depends on the health of the mother and the final call is taken by the doctor.
+However, the duration, the potency, and the kind of medication to be given depends on the health of the mother; the final call is taken by the doctor.
 Being educated about these medications and the risks involved would help in taking the right decision.

-Some women also think that the needle stays there, throughout the labor.
-What is retained is the cannula (part of a catheter) mainly because there needs to be continuous infusion of medicine rather than one dose.
+Some women think that the needle stays there, throughout the labor.
+What is retained is the cannula (part of a catheter) mainly because there needs to be continuous infusion of medicine and not just one dose.

-One of the major reasons that epidurals have such a bad rep is mainly because most doctors don’t adjust the dosage according to the delivery.
-This has also led to the increased acceptance of CSE where less medication is given thereby decreasing the risk of having forceps or vacuum assisted birth.
+One of the major reasons that epidurals have such a bad rep is because most doctors don’t adjust the dosage according to the delivery.
+This has also led to the increased acceptance of CSE where less medication is given, thereby decreasing the risk of having forceps or vacuum-assisted birth.

-However, sometimes epidurals do increase the chances of C-section.
-Further studies in 2006 revealed that timing of the epidural affects this to a great extent.
-If epidural is given before active labor starts, the chances of C section increases while if given during active labor, chances of C-section is less.
+However, sometimes, epidurals do increase the chances of C-section.
+Studies in 2006 revealed that the timing of the epidural affects this to a great extent.
+If an epidural is given before active labor starts, the chances of C-section increases, whereas if given during active labor, chances of C-section is less.

 It Will Harm My Baby

 There is very little chance of epidural anesthesia not working.
-For other women who experienced pain inspite of epidural, it’s because the analgesic amount was way too less.
+For women who experienced pain despite an epidural, the analgesic amount was